dentarg/auth0-blog/_posts/2018-01-11-how-to-authenticate-firebase-and-angular-with-auth0-part-2.markdown

 > **Note:** We've also included the `<app-comments>` component.
 Since we've generated this component but haven't implemented its functionality yet, it should show up in the UI as text that says "Comments works!".

-To test error handling, you can also stop the API server (`Ctrl+c` in the server's command prompt or terminal).
+To test error handling, you can stop the API server (`Ctrl+c` in the server's command prompt or terminal).
 Then try reloading the page.
 The error component should display since the API cannot be reached, and we should see the appropriate errors in the browser console:

 ![Angular app with Node.js API showing data error](https://cdn.auth0.com/blog/firebase-auth0/dogs-error.jpg)